-I was surprised by all the negative self-talk in the comments on yesterday’s post, so I recorded this video to help tackle these crippling barriers.
+I was surprised by all the negative self-talk and feelings of guilt in the comments on yesterday’s post, so I recorded this video to help tackle these crippling barriers.
 In it, I suggest some on-the-spot improvements.
 Check it out:

 I never even realized how negative my own self-talk was.

 Watch this short video to hear how I tackled it.
 Here’s the most interesting part of the comments: They own up to feeling guilty… but THEY DON’T DO ANYTHING ELSE!

 It’s EASY to say, “I feel guilty.”
 So what?
 You feel guilty?
 What are you going to do about it?